ajgon/v3/source/index.markdown

 footer: true
 ---

-Hell, my name is Igor Rzegocki and I do websites from both sides (frontend & backend).
+Hello, my name is Igor Rzegocki and I do websites from both sides (frontend & backend).
 Currently I'm working for
 [XHTMLized agency](http://www.xhtmlized.com/) as a pround member of [X-Team](http://www.x-team.com/).
 I also own a small web agency called